mvolkmann/blog/src/meteor.md

 see <https://docs.meteor.com/commandline.html#meteorcreate>.

 Enter `cd todos`.
 Run the app by entering `meteor`.
 Browse localhost:3000.
 The following page will be rendered.

 ![cover](/blog/assets/meteor-default-page.png)

+Press the "Click Me" button.
+The text "You've pressed the button n times." will update to display the number of times it was clicked.

 The UI is defined by the following files in the `client` directory:
 `main.html`, `main.css`, and `main.js`.